-In general, the duration of service for Olim in this age group (as of June 2020) depends on the age of Aliyah, personal status, and state of health.
+In general, the duration of service for Olim in this age group (as of June 2020) depends on your age at the time of Aliyah, your personal status, and your state of health.
 See the following chart for details.

-In general, Olim who are 22-27 years old upon arrival in Israel are exempt from service, but they can choose to volunteer for 18 months.
-Olim who are 28 years old and above are dismissed from service and cannot volunteer to serve.
+In general, Olim who are between 22-27 years old upon arrival in Israel are exempt from service, but they can choose to volunteer for 18 months.
+Olim who are 28 years old and above are completely exempt from service and cannot volunteer to serve.

 This is IDF lingo for a candidate that is draftable to the IDF by Israeli law.

 It depends.
 Certain pre-existing medical conditions may lead to service exemption.
-The IDF decides whether to draft you based on your preliminary health screening at your First Summons (Tzav Rishon).
+The IDF decides whether to draft you based on your preliminary health screening at your Tzav Rishon ( צו ראשון) First Draft Notice.
 At this time, you will receive a numeric value referred to as your “profile number.”
 A service candidate with a numeric profile value of 21 or 24 is dismissed from service.
 Learn more about the IDF profile number.

-The IDF will give you a Hebrew test during your First Summons (Tzav Rishon).
+The IDF will give you a Hebrew test during your Tzav Rishon.
 Depending on your results, you may be sent to a 3-month Hebrew Ulpan course at Michva Alon base (the IDF’s education division base).